Claim: Phone cards are good gifts for U.S. soldiers.

 I am sure you would feel better about doing this, than to buy something for a third cousin, that would find it on the closet shelf six months later, and wonder where it came from.

-Please pass this portion on, copy and paste it into your
+Please pass this portion on, copy and paste it into your e-mail, and send to everyone you know.

 Origins: This is yet another example of a request that got out of

 In early November 2004, a version of the solicitation quoted above began to be circulated on the Internet.
-Though at one time long distance calling cards might have been the "number ONE request" of soldiers lying wounded at the Walter Reed Medical Center in Washington, DC, since the advent of the
+Though at one time long distance calling cards might have been the "number ONE request" of soldiers lying wounded at the Walter Reed Medical Center in Washington, DC, since the advent of the e-mail pleading for them, the Medical Family Assistance Center at that treatment center has received thousands of them, which amounts to far, far more than the patients recuperating there can use at the moment.

 We contacted the folks at the Walter Reed Army Medical Center to inquire about the much-forwarded request for phone cards for injured soldiers.
 According to the harried young man who answered the phone, they ask those wishing to donate such items to hold off until March 2005 because they already have far more than they need.
 One of our readers who made a similar call days earlier was told they had been "well blessed" with phone cards and were having trouble using them before they expired.